alexmorleyfinch/jsdi/docs/BASICS_OF_DI.md

 # Now everything is injected, and we have factories everywhere, what does my app look like?

-Well, continuing with the above example we now have a global `myClassFactory` that we wanna use every time we wanna instanciate a new `MyClass`.
+Well, continuing with the above example we now have a global `myClassFactory` that we wanna use every time we wanna instantiate a new `MyClass`.

 So we basically have some global state.
 We could do: